Search and Matching for Adoption from Foster Care: Preliminaries

-The proofs for the latter propositions are analogous to Proposition \ref{proposition:utility_fs_c} and is thus omitted.
-The difference between FS and CS is immediately visible from the above balance equations.
+A formal proof can be found in online Appendix~\ref{app:utility_characterization}.
+One difference between FS and CS is immediately apparent from the above balance equations.
 In CS, search costs only incur if previous match attempts have been unsuccessful.
-In FS, however, costs incur with certainty if there is mutual interest.
-Lemma \ref{lemma:equal_if_at_most_one_match} is an immediate consequence of this, and the proof is therefore omitted.
+In FS, however, costs are always incurred if a family is present and mutually interested.